What Is ‘RoHS Compliant’? A Guide to Compliance with Restriction of Hazardous Substances

 Read more: The Difference Between RoHS 1, 2 and 3

 Rules similar to RoHS have spread to other regions, including India, China, South Korea, Vietnam, Japan, and U.S. states California and New Jersey.
-It is important for electronic companies to remain aware of shifting hazardous substance legislation in markets around the world so they can keep their products compliant and avoid RoHS non-compliance penalties.
+It is important for electronic companies to remain aware of shifting hazardous substance legislation in markets around the world so they can keep their products compliant.

 Products Restricted by RoHS